matthewkohn/react-chatgpt-clone/README.md

 ```
 NOTE: THIS IS A DUMMY KEY FOR DEMONSTRATION PURPOSES ONLY!
 KEEP YOUR API KEY A SECRET!

-6. Back in your local environment, start up the backend.
+6. In your local environment, start the backend.
 ```
 npm run start:backend
 ```

-7. Run the frontend
+7. Start the frontend.
 ```
 npm run start:frontend
 ```